sWRLD7/html_revision/README.md

 # html_revision

-html revison repository
-this repository had revision code for html
+this repository contain revision code for html